jtambe/celery_fastapi_react/celery_rabbitmq/README.md

-This is a simple example of using Celery with RabbitMQ as the message broker.
+This is Celery project with RabbitMQ as the message broker.

 It uses Postgresql as the result backend.